Offered as a public seminar in Vienna, Austria, May 13-17, 2019!

-This workshop brings our flagship Core Windows Internals seminar together with a series of practical exercises featuring the Windows Performance Toolkit, along with Windows’ built-in tools and the famous SysInternals tools and utilities.
+This workshop combines our flagship Core Windows Internals seminar with a series of practical exercises featuring the Windows Performance Toolkit, along with Windows’ built-in tools and the famous SysInternals tools and utilities.

-The Windows Performance Toolkit is a freely available tool from Microsoft and has gained considerable acclaim in recent years.
-It consists primarily of the Windows Performance Recorder (WPR), which can record “trace” data (selected by you from tens of thousands of counters and trace points implemented by over 1,100 operating system components), and the Windows Performance Analyzer (WPA), which summarizes and displays the collected trace information graphically.
+The Windows Performance Toolkit is a freely available package from Microsoft and has gained considerable acclaim in recent years.
+It lets you record “trace” data (selected by you from tens of thousands of counters and trace points implemented by over 1,100 operating system components), and then summarizes and displays the collected trace information graphically.